 Maine is an amazing state with a lot of great jobs and businesses.
-Whether you are a Portland Sea Dogs Player or your one of the professional SEO consultant there is work for everyone.
+Whether you are a Portland Sea Dogs Player or your one of the SEO expert there is work for everyone.
 When you are not working there is also a lot of fun places to check out.
 Here is a list of some of our favorites.

 Dining & Nightlife

 Maine is well-known for its seafood cuisine, especially clams and lobster.
 The phrase “wine country” may not prompt you to think of the rocky coast of Maine.
 But a growing number of winemakers have realized that the state’s moderate ocean climate makes for happy grapevines.